Jeffrey N. Gibbs | Read Bio

 President and CEO, Consumer Healthcare Products Association (CHPA)

-SCOTT M. MELVILLE is the president and chief executive officer of the Consumer Healthcare Products Association (CHPA) and leads the organization’s efforts to promote empowerment of consumer healthcare through advocacy, science, and education.
-With a diverse background in pharmaceuticals, association management, public policy and law, Melville has advocated before Congress, the U.S. Food and Drug Administration, state legislative and regulatory bodies, and the media.
-Prior to joining CHPA, Melville served as senior vice president for government affairs and general counsel for the Healthcare Distribution Management Association, the national association representing pharmaceutical wholesale distributors, where he was responsible for federal and state legislative, regulatory, legal, and political affairs.
-Before joining HDMA, Melville served as an attorney and head of government relations for Cephalon, Inc., an international biopharmaceutical company, since acquired by TEVA Pharmaceuticals, and previously served in public policy and government affairs positions at Hoffmann-La Roche and Sterling Winthrop, Inc. He is a former chair of the Pennsylvania Biotechnology Association.
-Prior to joining the pharmaceutical industry, Melville served as legislative counsel and Appropriations Committee associate on the staff of former U.S. Congressman Jerry Lewis (R-Calif.).
-Melville earned his bachelor’s degree from Bucknell University, and his juris doctorate from George Mason University School of Law.
-He is a member of the Virginia and Pennsylvania bars and the U.S. Chamber of Commerce Association Committee of 100.
+SCOTT M. MELVILLE is the president and chief executive officer of CHPA and leads the organization’s efforts to empower consumer self-care by preserving and expanding choice and availability of consumer healthcare products.
+Prior to joining CHPA, Melville served as senior vice president of government affairs and general counsel for the Healthcare Distribution Management Association (now the Healthcare Distribution Alliance), representing pharmaceutical wholesale distributors.
+Prior to that role, Melville served in various public affairs and legal roles for the pharmaceutical and biotechnology companies Sterling-Winthrop, Hoffmann- LaRoche, and Cephalon.
+Melville began his professional career as a legislative assistant and appropriations committee associate on the staff of retired U.S. Congressman Jerry Lewis (R-Calif.).
+He earned his bachelor’s degree from Bucknell University, and his juris doctorate from George Mason University School of Law.
 He serves on the boards of the World Self-Medication Industry, the CHPA Educational Foundation, and the Food & Drug Law Institute.